Best Time to Post on Instagram in India: Data-Driven Guide for Maximum Reach & Engagement

 Step 3: Cross-Reference with Meta Business Suite

 Open Meta Business Suite (business.facebook.com or the app).
 Go to Insights, then Audience.
 This provides a more granular view of your audience demographics, including age, location, and active times.
-If your audience is concentrated in specific cities, use Table D above to refine your timing further.
+If your audience is concentrated in specific cities, use the table above to refine your timing further.

 Step 4: Design a 14-Day Experiment